kaylynnarmstrong/Project-2/README.md

 Submitted by: **Kaylynn Armstrong**

-**Kaylynn Armstrong** is a wishlist app that helps the user keep track of what they want to buy.
+**Wishlist** is a wishlist app that helps the user keep track of what they want to buy.

 Time spent: **2** hours spent in total